puremourning/vimspector/README.md

   the output window's current output.
 * Prompt Buffers - used to send commands in the Console and add Watches.
   (*Note*: prompt buffers are available in neovim nightly)
-* Tooltips - used to display the values of variables when debugging.
+* Balloons - this allows for the variable evaluation popup to be displayed when hovering the mouse.
+See below for how to create a keyboard mapping instead.

 Workarounds are in place as follows: